harshsaini88/harsh_task_lfw/README.md

 # Face Recognition Using LFW Dataset

+## Problem Statement
+Train a CNN model to recognize face using this [data](https://www.kaggle.com/datasets/atulanandjha/lfwpeople).
+Split data in different different category e.g. Category A and category B. then select random image and alert if images relate to Category A.

 ## Project Overview
 This project uses the LFW dataset to train a CNN model for face recognition.
 It classifies images into two categories (Category A and Category B) and alerts if a random image belongs to Category A.